AgenticSCR: An Autonomous Agentic Secure Code Review for Immature Vulnerabilities Detection: Discussion

-\textbf{The guideline contributes an absolute improvement of 3\%, but relatively lower than SAST rules by 24.3\% $(\frac{13.6 - 10.3}{13.6})$ .} When comparing between Base+Guideline and Base, we observe the improvement from 7.3\% to 10.5\%, demonstrating that incorporating secure code review guideline improves detector subagent.
-Despite replacing the AgenticSCR's SAST rules with guidelines (Base+Guideline+CWE), it can generate only 12.4\% of the correct comments, which is 29.1\% $(\frac{17.5 - 12.4}{17.5})$ relatively lower than our AgenticSCR.
-These findings confirm that secure code review guidelines can improve the detector subagent, but not better than SAST.
+\textbf{The guideline contributes an absolute improvement of 3.2\%, but relatively lower than SAST rules by 24.3\% $(\frac{13.6 - 10.3}{13.6})$.} Compared with the Base agent, Base+Guideline improves performance from 7.3\% to 10.5\%, demonstrating that code review guidelines also strengthen the detector subagent.
+Replacing SAST rules with guidelines (Base+Guideline+CWE) achieves only 12.4\% correct comments, 29.1\% $\left(\frac{17.5 - 12.4}{17.5}\right)$ lower than AgenticSCR.
+These findings confirm that while code review guidelines enhance reasoning, SAST rules provide stronger operationalizable signals.

-\underline{\textbf{Discussion 2:}} \emph{Do both SAST rules and secure code review guidelines offer complementary capabilities to our detector subagent?} It is possible that a combination of knowledge sources may improve the overall performance of AgenticSCR.
+\underline{\textbf{Discussion 3:}} \emph{Do both SAST rules and secure code review guidelines offer complementary capabilities to our detector subagent?} It is possible that a combination of knowledge sources may improve the overall performance of AgenticSCR.
 Thus, we conduct an additional analysis to investigate if the combination of both SAST rules and guidelines can improve the overall performance of AgenticSCR.

-\textbf{The combination of SAST rules and Guidelines achieves an overall correctness of 14.8\%, which is 15.4\% $(\frac{17.5 - 14.8}{17.5})$ relatively lower than AgenticSCR.} We find that adding additional guidelines to the long-term semantic memory contributes to an absolute performance loss of 0.4\% when comparing between Base+SAST (13\%) and Base+SAST+Guideline (12.6\%).
-The performance loss that we observed may have to do with the increased complexity and potential interference introduced by heterogeneous knowledge sources.
-While SAST rules are typically precise, pattern-driven, and closely aligned with syntactic vulnerability manifestations, secure code review guidelines tend to be broader, more abstract, and context-dependent.
-Adding both into the detector subagent's long-term semantic memory may therefore introduce semantic noise or conflicting signals, making it harder for the agent to prioritize highly actionable cues during detection.
+\textbf{The AgenticSCR variant augmented with both SAST rules and secure code review guidelines achieves 14.8\% overall correctness, which is 15.4\% $(\frac{17.5 - 14.8}{17.5})$ relatively lower than AgenticSCR.} At the detector level, combining guidelines with SAST-rule memory leads to an absolute performance decrease of 0.4\%, from 13.0\% (Base+SAST) to 12.6\% (Base+SAST+Guideline without CWE validation).
+This degradation may stem from the increased reasoning complexity and interference introduced by heterogeneous knowledge sources.
+While SAST rules are pattern-driven and closely aligned with syntactic vulnerability manifestations, secure code review guidelines tend to be broader, more abstract, and more context-dependent.
+Combining both within the detector subagent’s long-term semantic memory may therefore introduce semantic noise or competing signals, making it harder for the agent to prioritize actionable cues during detection.